Eludris Detailed

 To combat that, Eludris’ E2EE is designed so that each user has a super private-public key pair that their other private keys are encrypted with.

-The instance does not know the user’s super private key.
-The instance gives the user all the unencrypted-public keys and encrypted-private keys when connecting to Pandemonium.
+Eludris does not know the user’s super private key.
+Eludris gives the user all the unencrypted-public keys and encrypted-private keys when connecting to Pandemonium.

 The private keys are encrypted with the user’s super public key.

 For example, let’s say a user creates an account.
 They create themselves a pair of keys, one public (A) and one private key (B).
-They give the instance their public key (A) and store the private key (B).
+They give Eludris their public key (A) and store the private key (B).

 They then join an encrypted DM and the other user generates a pair of keys for the DM, one public key (C) and one private key (D).
-They send the instance the DM’s private key (D) encrypted with the first user’s public key (A), the instance stores this and gives it to the first user when requested and when they connect to pandemonium.
+They send Eludris the DM’s private key (D) encrypted with the first user’s public key (A), Eludris stores this and gives it to the first user when requested and when they connect to pandemonium.

 This ensures that every user can always have their keys without any risks of the server being able to decrypt the payloads.

-To further increase the security each instance marks all sessions (besides the first) as untrusted and essentially rats it out to everyone, a user can verify their session from their original session in which they securely pass on the super key pair to the new instance.
+To further increase the security Eludris marks all sessions (besides the first) as untrusted and essentially rats it out to everyone, a user can verify their session from their original session in which they securely pass on the super key pair to the new session.

 >>